Program Year 2012-2013

 Program Year 2012 - 2013 Focus: Community-based Economic Development

-Under the 2012-2013 program year for ACTION, TA will be focused on community-level economic development within one of the following subject matter areas:
+Under the 2012-2013 program year for ACTION, TA focused on community-level economic development within one of the following subject matter areas:

 Financial Capability and Asset Building – Capacity building for organizations providing financial capability training to clients in their communities; Financial education and counseling for different target populations including renters (household budgeting, money and debt management, savings), youth (budgeting, money and debt management, checking and savings, college planning); Housing education and counseling for first-time homeowners (financial education and counseling, mortgage financing, etc.) and existing homeowners (post-purchase education and counseling, foreclosure prevention services).